Woman says it was her, R. Kelly in key video at 2008 trial

 Kelly has been trailed for decades by complaints and allegations about his sexual behavior.
 The scrutiny intensified after the #MeToo era and the 2019 six-part documentary “Surviving R. Kelly.”

-Kelly also faces four counts of enticement of minors for sex at the Chicago trial — one each for four other accusers.
+Kelly also faces four counts of enticement of minors for sex at he Chicago trial — one each for four other accusers.
 They, too, are expected to testify.

 Two Kelly associates, Derrel McDavid and Milton Brown, are co-defendants.
 McDavid is accused of helping Kelly fix the 2008 trial, while Brown is charged with receiving child pornography.
 Like Kelly, they also have denied wrongdoing.